tech-neault/MechaCar_Statistical_Analysis/README.md

 - Additional comparable vehicle types could be tested from competitors.

 <i> What is the null hypothesis or alternative hypothesis? </i>
-- A null hypothesis could investigate whether or not the ride height (also known as ground clearance, or distance between the body of the car and the pavement) impacts the MPG.
+- A null hypothesis could investigate whether or not the front angle of the car impacts the MPG.

 <i> What statistical test would you use to test the hypothesis?
 And why? </i>
 - For this hypothesis we could run it using a linear regression.

 <i> What data is needed to run the statistical test? </i>
-- In order to tes this hypothesis we would need the ride height for a large number of cars.
+- In order to tes this hypothesis we would need the front angle for a large number of cars, from MechaCar and competitors.